 For those interested in wildlife and even more remote, wide-open spaces, consider detouring 65 miles/104.6 kilometers northeast of Lakeview via Plush to the Hart Mountain National Antelope Refuge.
 Despite the erroneous name (you won’t find antelope here, but rather native pronghorn), the refuge played a vital role in reviving rapidly declining populations of pronghorn, the fastest land mammal in North America.
 The 275,000-acre reserve is also a haven for bighorn sheep, golden eagles and prairie falcons.

 The Outback Scenic Byway ends about 15 miles/24.1 kilometers south of Lakeview at the state-line town of New Pine Creek.
-There, Goose Lake State Recreation Area, a full-service state park campground, offers a shady resting spot for those continuing south to California.
+Goose Lake State Recreation Area, a full-service state park campground, offers a shady resting spot for those continuing south to California.